-The Apple logo is a registered trademark of Apple Computer.
-Inc. Use of the "keyboard" Apple logo (Option-Shift-K) for commercial purposes without the prior written consent of Apple may constitute trademark infringement and unfair competition in violation of federal and state laws.
+The Apple logo is a trademark of Apple Computer, Inc., registered in the U.S. and other countries.
+Use of the "keyboard" Apple logo (Option-Shift-K) for commercial purposes without the prior written consent of Apple may constitute trademark infringement and unfair competition in violation of federal and state laws.

-© Apple Computer, Inc., 1991 20525 Mariani Avenue Cupertino.
-CA 95014-6299 (408) 996-1010
+© Apple Computer, Inc., 1992 20525 Mariani Avenue Cupertino, CA 95014-6299 (408) 996-1010

-Apple, the Apple logo, APDA, AppleLink, AppleShare, AppleTalk, A/UX, EtherTalk, ImageWriter, LaserWriter, LocalTalk, Macintosh, ProDOS, and TokenTalk are registered trademarks of Apple Computer, Inc.
+Apple, the Apple logo, APDA, AppleLink, AppleShare, AppleTalk, A/UX, EtherTalk, HyperCard, HyperTalk, ImageWriter, LaserWriter, LocalTalk, Macintosh, and ProDOS are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.